qiuhaikun1017/kickstarter-analysis/README.md

 ### What can you conclude about the Outcomes based on Goals?

-We can assume that if the goal ammount is setting at less than $4999, the campaign will more likely to be successfuly
+We can assume that if the goal amount is setting at less than $4999, the campaign will more likely to be successfuly

 ### What are some limitations of this dataset?
 1) The sample size is relatively small for category theatre.
 Only 1393 data are given in this task.
 In some year for example 2009, there is no theatre campaign was initiated.